Minerallo/Postprocess_ASPECT/README.md

 ### January 30, 2024 - Postprocess_ASPECTv1.2

 Version 1.2 introduces a new set of postprocesses known as "geofeatures."
-These, in combination with a Paraview Python script, enable tracking and quantification of subduction zones, associated subduction zones, and plumes.
+These, in combination with a Paraview Python script, enable tracking and quantification of subduction zones, connected subduction zones, and plumes.
 Additionally:

 - The models now create a Robinson projection of the data extracted from Paraview.
 - Data extraction from Paraview is facilitated using `Global_extract_series.py`.